fossasia/eventyay-talk/doc/administrator/installation.rst

 ----------------------------

-Besides the packages above, you might need local system packages to build and run pretalx.
+Besides the packages above, you might need local system packages to build and run eventyay.
 We cannot maintain an up-to-date dependency list for all Linux flavours, but we can offer you a list for Ubuntu.
 You should be able to find the appropriate packages on your system from there: